US homelessness up 12% to highest reported level as rents soar and coronavirus pandemic aid lapses

 Within the overall rise, homelessness among individuals rose by nearly 11%, among veterans by 7.4% and among families with children by 15.5%.

-People who identify as Black make up just 13% of the U.S. population, but comprised 37% of all people experiencing homelessness.
-And more than a quarter of adults experiencing homelessness were over age 54.
+People who identify as Black make up about 13% of the U.S. population but comprised 37% of all people experiencing homelessness.
+People who identify as Hispanic or Latino make up about 19% of the population but comprised about 33% of those experiencing homelessness.
+Also, more than 25% of adults experiencing homelessness were over age 54.

+HUD said that rental housing conditions were “extraordinarily challenging” in 2022, with rents increasing at more than twice the rate of recent years.
+It noted that trend has subsided since the January count.
+That could show benefits when volunteers and housing officials around the country begin the next homeless count in just a few weeks.

+Officials also noted that President Joe Biden’s budget for this fiscal year has recommended guaranteed vouchers for low-income veterans and youths aging out of foster care, among other investments designed to reduce homelessness.